Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 Medical assistants can have a significant and meaningful impact on the lives of patients.
 Your entry into this rewarding health career begins with medical assistant training.

-Our Career Services team offers job search support and employment services to all Arizona College of Allied Health Medical Assistant students and graduates.
+Our Career Services team offers job search support and employment services to all Arizona College Medical Assistant students and graduates.

 Through ArizonaCollegeEDGE.com, we also provide you with tools to simplify everything from writing resumes and cover letters to job applications and more.
 You’ll even find tips and resources for on-the-job success, conflict resolution, networking, interview prep, and planning for your future.
-Because at Arizona College of Allied Health, we care about more than getting you ready to graduate.
+Because at Arizona College, we care about more than getting you ready to graduate.
 We’re here to get you ready for a career.